Wondering how some of the meal kit services compare, specifically Blue Apron vs. HelloFresh vs. Sunbasket? Here is my full review!

-- Offer different plan options based on your needs – a 2 serving plan and a family plan (4 servings).
+- Offer different plan options based on your needs – a 2 serving plan and a family plan (4 servings), plus specialized diet plans (more details on that below).
 The meal kits differ in that some allow you to get more than 3 meals per week – Sun Basket in particular will basically let you get as many as you want, plus they offer some pantry items and breakfast options as well that you can add in.

 #1 – Price

-Blue Apron still comes out as the overall winner on price – it starts out the same as HelloFresh, but there’s only a couple meals that are “premium” and it’s easy to stick with the base pricing plan.
+Blue Apron comes out as the overall winner on price – it starts out similar to HelloFresh, but there is only one meal per week that is “premium” and it’s easier to stick with the base pricing plan.

 #2 – Specialty Diet Accommodation and Meal Selection

-(Again, just a note that Sun Basket‘s meals are made on shared processing equipment so trace amounts of gluten may be present.
-This means they are appropriate for someone that wants to eat gluten free for health or taste/preference reasons, or for an intolerance, but NOT for someone who has a gluten allergy, like Celiac disease).
+One note for those who are gluten free, though, is that Sunbasket‘s meals are made on shared processing equipment so trace amounts of gluten (as well as other allergens) may be present.
+This means they are appropriate for someone that wants to eat gluten free for health or taste/preference reasons, or for an intolerance, but NOT for someone who has a gluten allergy, like Celiac disease.
+Similar for other allergies.